OmarMacMa/SimpleDebt/planning.md

 ## Third prototype

-The third prototype will be a Django web app that will have the same functionalities as the second prototype but with a front end that is more user friendly.

-Probably the database will be changed to one hosted in the cloud (probably PostgreSQL) and the front end will be done in Django templates.
+The third prototype will be a Django web app that will have the same functionalities as the second prototype but with a front end that is more user friendly.The front end will be done in Django templates.

 The input will be a form that will be filled with the data of one payment.
-And the output will be the same as the second prototype, a table with the balance of each user and a table with the transactions needed to pay all debts, now with a more user friendly front end.
+And the output will be the same as the second prototype, a table with the balance of each user now with a more user friendly front end.

 The web app will have the following pages:
 - Home page